AliciaRayi/sample/log.md

 **Today's Progress**: Learned how to clone repo, created a personal page, had technical interview with a/A

-**Thoughts**: Started pair programming with friends and even in the technical interview.
+**Thoughts:**: Started pair programming with friends and even in the technical interview.
 While coding, thinking out loud and explaining your strategy to the interviewer was tough but all of this is just a FUN.

 **Link(s) to work**: [Personal page](https://repl.it/@KYUNGHWAJEONG/codeshare)